sergei-maertens/django-ponyjs/docs/index.rst

 Currently, PonyJS offers two 'modules':

-* A RESTful API client with ORM syntax (read only at the moment)
+* A RESTful API client with ORM syntax (mostly read only at the moment)
 * A class to deal with :ref:`formsets <formsets>`.

 See :ref:`getting-started` for installation instructions.